BLAKE3-team/BLAKE3/b3sum/README.md

     -V, --version     Prints version information

 OPTIONS:
-        --derive-key <CONTEXT>    Uses the key derivation mode, with the given context string.
+        --derive-key <PURPOSE>    Uses the key derivation mode, with the given purpose string.
 Cannot be used with --keyed.
     -l, --length <LEN>            The number of output bytes, prior to hex encoding (default 32)
         --num-threads <NUM>       The maximum number of threads to use.
 By